 Penguins are in many ways fascinating animals.
-Their distinctive appearance and odd behavior have not only given rise not the band of penguins from Madagascar, but also to characters such as the emperor penguin Mumble in Happy Feet and the Swiss clay animation figure Pingu, who never fails in making both adults and children laugh.
+Their distinctive appearance and odd behavior have given rise to the band of penguins from Madagascar, and also to characters such as the emperor penguin Mumble in Happy Feet and the Swiss clay animation figure Pingu, who never fails to make both adults and children laugh.

-Penguins differ quite from other birds in terms of anatomy.
+Penguins differ anatomically from other birds.
 Their feathers more resemble the fur of seals.
-They have skin secreting an oil that protects them against cold temperatures in the water and on land.
-Penguins are characterized by a long upper body with a very flexible spine and short legs, where their knees are actually positioned inside their bodies.
-They weigh between 45 and 90 pounds, don’t have hollow feathers and are thus unable to fly.
+Their skin secretes an oil that protects them against cold temperatures in the water and on land.
+Penguins are characterized by a long upper body with a very flexible spine and short legs—their knees are actually positioned inside their bodies.
+They are unable to fly, both because they lack hollow bones (found in other birds), and because they weigh between 45 and 90 pounds.

 Penguins are clumsy on land, but are definitively more flexible in the water, in which certain species spend up to 75 percent of their lives.
-Their skeleton, which is unusually heavy for birds, acts as a weight belt ensuring that they don’t float up to the surface.
-Scientists have documented that they’re able to stay underwater for up to 20 minutes.
+Their skeleton, which is unusually heavy for birds, acts as a “weight belt” ensuring that they don’t float up to the surface.
+Scientists have documented that penguins are able to stay underwater for up to 20 minutes.
 They are near-sighted on land, as their vision has been adapted to work in water so that they may catch fish, which constitutes the bulk of their diet.
-Their ability to swim is crucial – not just for getting food, but also for avoiding becoming the prey of predators.
+Their ability to swim is crucial—not just for getting food, but for avoiding becoming the prey of predators.
 Penguins swim four times as fast as we do.
 The Adélie penguin, for instance, moves at 65 miles per hour without the assistance of a starting block.
-They are also able to accelerate and “fly” up to ten feet above the water surface to accurately land on an ice floe.
+They are also able to accelerate underwater to breach the surface and “fly” up to 10 feet above the water surface to accurately land on an ice floe.

 The long bodies of penguins are perfectly streamlined.
 Strong chest muscles help the harder wing perform flapping motions, which effectively pushes the penguin’s body through the water.
 By twisting their way forward, they are able to press a larger area of the wing against the water.
-The joint attached to the wing resembles the human shoulder joint and offers much variety in terms of possible movement patterns.
+The joint attached to the wing resembles the human shoulder joint and offers a variety of possible movement patterns.
 This enables penguins to change direction surprisingly fast.

-Still, all of these, albeit stunning, traits are insufficient when it comes to explaining why penguins are able to swim so darn fast.
+Still, all of these stunning traits don’t explain why penguins are able to swim so darn fast.
 In 2006, an Irish research group studied the air bubbles that penguins leave behind in the water.
-Up until then, they were believed to be the result of the penguins releasing air through their beak.
-However, the research group’s study on emperor penguins found something different; namely that the small air bubbles originated from their plumage.
-Before emperor penguins jump into the water, they ruffle their feathers, and once below the surface, the water pressure leads to the air more or less “getting stuck” inside the feathers.
-The bubbles you see are the result of a little air at a time escaping the plumage to act as somewhat of a lubricant against the friction between the penguin and the water.
-This kind of air insulation has been well-known among ship builders for a long time, but it was just now that it was found that penguins also use this technology.
-The catch for ship builders is that they don’t want any air in the propeller, whereas this works out perfectly for penguins, as their wings push their body forward outside the air bubbles.
+Until then, the air bubbles were believed to be the result of the penguin releasing air through its beak.
+However, the research group’s study on emperor penguins found something different—the small air bubbles originated from its plumage.
+Before emperor penguins jump into the water, they ruffle their feathers, and once below the surface, the water pressure leads to the air getting “stuck” inside the feathers.
+The bubbles you see are the result of a little air at a time escaping the plumage to act as a sort of lubricant to reduce the friction between the penguin and the water.
+This kind of air insulation has been well known among ship builders for a long time, but it was just discovered that penguins also use this technology.
+The difference is, ship builders don’t want any air in the propeller, whereas penguins push their body forward with their wings outside the air bubbles.
 Calculations show that penguins are able to double their speed in the water thanks to these air bubbles.